 For decades, the only baseball player to record a perfect game in World Series history was Don Larsen.
-Then, in 2017, the Yankees hurler was joined by Red Sox outfielder Mookie Betts.
+Then, in 2017, the Yankees hurler was joined by then Red Sox outfielder Mookie Betts (now starring for the LA Dodgers).
 Wait, what?

 MOOKIE BETTS’ PERFECT GAME